Phone/fax: +44 (0)1722 716 167

 B, L, D included

 We explore the Dorsoduro area, beginning with a private visit to the art collection of the Patriarch’s Seminary, which contains artworks retrieved from the churches and religious institutions suppressed - or destroyed - by Napoleon.
 From here, we meander along the Zattere making for the tiny, remote church of San Nicolò dei Mendicoli, founded in the 7C and tucked away behind the port of Venice.
 Backtracking, we visit Sant’Angelo Raffaele, where the theme of Tobias and the Angel is depicted above the main door and on the organ doors, and nearby San Sebastiano, decorated by the Venetian master Paolo Veronese, and where he is buried.
 After lunch in a bustling osteria, we stroll back to San Pantalon to admire one of the world’s largest paintings - on the ceiling - by Fumiani, past the university and through Campo Santa Margherita, one of Venice’s prettiest squares.
-A vaporetto delivers us to the seaward end of the Salute where the New Contemporary Art Centre, housing Francois Pinault’s collection, has recently opened in the imaginatively restored Customs House.
-Tonight we attend a performance of Purcell’s opera ‘Dido and Aeneas’ in the jewel-box like Teatro La Fenice, now completely restored to its former splendour.
+Avaporetto delivers us to the seaward end of the Salute where the New Contemporary Art Centre, housing Francois Pinault’s collection, has recently opened in the imaginatively restored Customs House.
+After dinner, we attend a concert in one of Venice’s delightful historic venues.

 DAY 5